 - 8. All requests shall be submitted in writing to the Human Resources Department.
 Upon receipt, the department shall provide a copy of the provisions of this agreement to the applicant with a copy of this contract provision.
 It shall be the responsibility of the applicant to satisfy all conditions of eligibility. - 9.
 The Director of Human Resources and the NCETA President or designee shall meet to verify employee eligibility.
 The NCETA representative shall not be a relative of or work at the same site as the applicant. - 10.
-NCETA shall hold harmless and indemnify the District from all claims, attorneys' fees, judgments, costs or settlements arising from the administration of this article.

-2. Leaves of Absence for Industrial Accident and Illness

-- A. Industrial accident or illness leave of absence of up to sixty (60) days shall be granted to a unit member in accordance with the provisions of this section. - B. Allowable leave shall not be accumulative from year to year. - C. Industrial accident or illness leave will commence on the first day of absence. - D. Payment of wages lost on any day shall not, when added to an award granted the unit member under workers' compensation laws for the State, exceed the wages for the day. - E. Industrial accident leave will be reduced by one (1) day for each day of authorized absence regardless of a compensation award made pursuant to workers' compensation proceedings. - F. When an industrial accident or illness occurs at a time when the full sixty (60) days will overlap into the next fiscal year, the unit member shall be entitled to only that amount of leave remaining at the end of the fiscal year in which the injury or illness occurred. - G. When entitlement to industrial accident or illness leave has been exhausted or not earned, entitlement to other sick leave may be used.
+NCETA shall hold harmless and indemnify the District from all claims, attorneys' fees, judgments, costs, or settlements arising from the administration of this article. - 2.
+Leaves of Absence for Industrial Accident and Illness - A. Industrial accident or illness leave of absence of up to sixty (60) days shall be granted to a unit member in accordance with the provisions of this section. - B. Allowable leave shall not be accumulative from year to year. - C. Industrial accident or illness leave will commence on the first day of absence. - D. Payment of wages lost on any day shall not, when added to an award granted the unit member under workers' compensation laws for the State, exceed the wages for the day. - E. Industrial accident leave will be reduced by one (1) day for each day of authorized absence regardless of a compensation award made pursuant to workers' compensation proceedings. - F. When an industrial accident or illness occurs at a time when the full sixty (60) days will overlap into the next fiscal year, the unit member shall be entitled to only that amount of leave remaining at the end of the fiscal year in which the injury or illness occurred. - G. When entitlement to industrial accident or illness leave has been exhausted or not earned, entitlement to other sick leave may be used.
 A unit member shall be entitled to use only so much of the available sick leave which, when added to the workers' compensation award, provides for a full day's wages or salary. - H. During all paid leaves of absence, unit members may endorse to the District the temporary disability indemnity received on account of the member's industrial accident or illness.
 The District, in turn, shall issue the unit member appropriate salary warrants for payment of the unit member's salary and shall deduct normal retirement, or authorized contributions, and the temporary disability indemnity, if any, actually paid to and retained by the unit member for the period covered by such salary warrants.

-- I. Any unit member receiving benefits as a result of this section shall, during the periods of injury or illness, remain within the state of California, unless the Board authorizes travel outside the state. - J. Parental/Baby-Bonding Leave: When an employee has exhausted all available sick leave, and continues to be absent from his or her duties on account of parental leave pursuant to the California Family Right Act (Government Code section 12945.2), the amount deducted from the unit member's pay for the remainder of the 12-workweek period shall not exceed the sum that is actually paid to a substitute employee employed to fill his or her position during his or her absence or, if no substitute employee was employed, the amount that would have been paid to a substitute had he or she been employed.
+- I. Any unit member receiving benefits as a result of this section shall, during the periods of injury or illness, remain within the state of California, unless the Board authorizes travel outside the state. - J. Parental/Baby-Bonding Leave: When an employee has exhausted all available pregnancy disability and sick leave and continues to be absent from his or her duties on account of parental leave pursuant to the California Family Right Act (Government Code section 12945.2), the amount deducted from the unit member's pay for the remainder of the 12-workweek period shall not exceed the differential pay outlined in Article 8.1.C.
 The District will make every reasonable effort to secure the services of a substitute employee.